 Visitor Policies for Our Inpatient Locations

-At Tisch Hospital, Kimmel Pavilion, Hassenfeld Children’s Hospital—34th Street, NYU Langone Orthopedic Hospital, NYU Langone Hospital—Brooklyn, and NYU Winthrop Hospital, the following policies are currently in effect.
+At Tisch Hospital, Kimmel Pavilion, Hassenfeld Children’s Hospital—34th Street, NYU Langone Orthopedic Hospital, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Long Island, the following policies are currently in effect.

 - Labor and delivery patients are permitted one support person and one doula throughout the labor, delivery, and postpartum period.
 These support people may not be rotated.

-- In the Neonatal Intensive Care Unit at Tisch Hosptal (NICU), the Neonatal Intensive Care Unit at NYU Langone Hospital—Brooklyn, and the NICU at NYU Winthrop Hospital, each infant is allowed up to three approved visitors, which may include parents, grandparents, guardians, family care partners, or other support people.
+- In the Neonatal Intensive Care Unit at Tisch Hosptal (NICU), the Neonatal Intensive Care Unit at NYU Langone Hospital—Brooklyn, and the NICU at NYU Langone Hospital—Long Island, each infant is allowed up to two approved visitors, which may include parents, grandparents, guardians, family care partners, or other support people.
 Only one visitor at a time may be at the bedside.

 Visitor Policies for Surgeries and Same-Day Procedures